notdroplt/Zenith/docs/main.md

 *compiler*, the latter's documentation can be found running `doxygen` on the project root and going to `doxydocs/index.html`.

-Another note, because the language is still in its early phases, this documentation will lack some features.
+Another note, because the language is still in its early phases, this documentation will lack some features, and also denote ones that will be or are being worked on.

 The documentation assumes that you have never seen a programming language in your entire life, but it gets progressively harder as soon as the basic syntax is fully covered.

 but it does assumes you have at least some knownledge on the following topics: